Rag curls and rag curlers for curling hair

-Rag curlers were strips of torn material about 6 inches (15 cm) long and 1½ inches (4cm) wide.
-They were known as 'rags' because they were never bought specially for the purpose but were cut from bits of worn out clothing or sheeting.
+Rag curlers are strips of torn material about 6 inches (15 cm) long and 1½ inches (4cm) wide.
+In the past they were 'rags' because they were never bought specially for the purpose but were cut from bits of wornout clothing or sheeting.
 There was no shortage of these because women did much more sewing and dressmaking than in later years.

 How to make a rag curl

 One rag was needed for each curl.

 Each rag was folded over the end of a length of hair to grip it.
 The rag was then wound over and over on itself and the ends were tied in a knot.

 As I had plaits, I only had to sleep with two rags, one at the end of each plait, and used this way they were not uncomfortable because the plaits could be arranged so that they were not lain on.

 Today rag curls are little more than a fun thing, but in the past they they were very popular indeed.
 But they were not the complete answer to curling hair.

 - They needed to be in place for many hours to be effective and were therefore used overnight which meant that they were lumpy to lie on.

 - They did not look attractive in bed - a severe disadvantage for younger women.